Steinheilig/DeepRL_Udacity/policy_based/README.md

 ## Report
-The [report](Report.md) providing a description of the implementation, more specifically the learning algorithm, along with the chosen hyperparameters and the model architectures for the chosen feed forwad neural networks, plot of rewards per episode (average reward (over 100 episodes) >= +30), the number of episodes needed to solve the environment and discrete future ideas for improving the agent's performance.
+The [report](Report.md) providing a description of the implementation, more specifically the learning algorithm, along with the chosen hyperparameters and the model architectures for the chosen feed forwad neural networks, plot of rewards per episode (average reward (over 100 episodes over all 20 agents) >= +30), the number of episodes needed to solve the environment and discrete future ideas for improving the agent's performance.